Club Rules and Training Tips

 We are not a ‘competitive’ club; we compete with each other in a challenging and respectful way.
 We learn from each other, regardless of age, size, sex, or rank.

-Although we do not engage in sporting competitions or follow any rules of sport, we do expect that any and all aspects of the practical and eclectic techniques used (‘dirty fighting’) be done in a safe manner.
+Although we do not engage in sporting competitions or follow any rules of sport, we do expect that any and all aspects of the practical and defensive/control techniques used be done in a safe manner.

 These street-realistic techniques are to be done in the spirit of pointing out flaws in your partner’s fighting techniques and tactics (so gently remind them of the dangers being overlooked).
 Help yourself to see and capitalize on these flaws and thereby help your partner to train in a more aware and safer manner.

-We do no formal belt testing; your seasoned instructors know at what level you are performing.
+We do no formal belt testing; your seasoned and experienced instructors know at what level you are performing.
 Do your best to perfect your techniques and the gradings will take care of themselves.
-The real test of your skills is how you perform on the street and conduct yourself as a LE professional.
+The real test of your skills is how you perform on the street and conduct yourself as a Police Judo professional.

 Strive to make yourself a better person through community involvement.
 We highly value public service and the spirit of volunteerism.
 Show your club spirit by participating in club activities and charity drives.
-In order to grade to Black Belt in Police Judo there is an expectation that the student will have committed time to volunteer work.
+In order to grade to Black Belt in Police Judo there is an expectation that the student will have a demonstrated committment to volunteer work.

 As Police Judo is a law enforcement training program, we will not tolerate criminal involvement or activities, drug use, gang affiliations, bullying, bad tempers or any other behaviours which make our members uncomfortable or brings the Police Judo name into a bad light.
 Any use of Police Judo techniques on the street must be only for use in law enforcement or personal defence situations.
 As such, the Head Instructors of Police Judo reserve the right to terminate any membership in the club without notice.

-You may not teach Police Judo unless explicitly authorized by its Founding Instructors.
+You may not teach Police Judo unless explicitly authorized by the Principal Instructors.

 If nearing distress in a joint lock, ‘tap out’ rather than to chance the lock be placed beyond your physical limitations.
-Honour your partner’s technique of getting close to a full lock by submitting (it’s not a “death match”).
+Alternatively one may use the safety words to indicate a need for the partner to release the pressure (not the hold) Honour your partner’s technique of getting close to a full lock by submitting (it’s not a “death match”).

-Once he/she’s tapped out (or verbally submitted), release the pressure but not the hold until you are certain it is safe to release him.
+Once he/she’s tapped out (or verbally submitted), release the pressure but not the hold until you are certain it is safe to release the partner.

 Do not jerk on, over-apply, or put locks on too quickly for fear of injury.